sqlballs/MicrosoftFabricPre-Con/fabricoverview/04 - The Lakehouse.md

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png">

 - Open the following reference in another tab, [Tutorial: Analyze data with a notebook](https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-analyze-data-notebook)
-- Follow Tutorial 10
+- Follow Tutorial 10 Tutorial: Analyze data in a notebook
-- Option 1 will walk you through using a notebook to access your Data Warehouse
-- Option 2 will walk you through creating a shortcut from a Data Warehouse into a Lakehouse
-- Follow both options
 - - In Step 10 Remember to use the Lakehouse we created in Module 2

 <p style="border-bottom: 1px solid lightgrey;"></p>